Fields & Irrigation

 serve lunch after a morning of work.
 Meat from the

-our parish opened the floodgates of its adjacent acequia channel to irrigate the
+parish opened the floodgates of its adjacent acequia channel to irrigate the first of

-first of our newly restored fields.
-Acequia means “that which brings water.”
-This
+our newly restored fields.
+Acequia means “she who brings water.”
+This method of

-method of irrigation was brought to the Americas by the Spaniards who adopted it
+irrigation was brought to the Americas by the Spaniards who themselves adopted it

 from the Moors.
 From at least the time of the Atrisco Land Grant of 1692 these